Contributing to Local Communities

-In December 2016 Kewpie signed a Shibuya Social Action Partner agreement with the municipal government of Shibuya Ward (the term of agreement runs to March 31, 2019).
+In December 2016 Kewpie signed a Shibuya Social Action Partner agreement with the municipal government of Shibuya Ward.
 The aim of this comprehensive partnership agreement is work together to resolve community issues.
 Through this agreement, we will cooperate with Shibuya Ward on new initiatives and foster greater harmony with the local community.

 Content of the Agreement

 - 1.Support to provide food education and resolve child poverty